Ucheya Clinton is one of Nigeria’s top Network Marketing mentors, who is passionate about educating Africans on Network Marketing.

 I embraced Network Marketing because it can offer me my dream lifestyle.

-I have always wanted to live a life where by age 40, I won’t be hustling much but be harvesting from my investment with my kids knowing me.
+I have always wanted to live a life whereby age 40, I won’t be hustling much but be harvesting from my investment with my kids knowing me.

-Till my dad passed away, none of his children were like his friends.
+Until my dad passed away, none of his children were like his friends.